Published on July 30th, 2013 | by Ruben5

 - Valdespino Manzanilla Deliciosa En Rama

 A special mention is needed for independent bottlers like Equipo Navazos and Alexander Jules.
-They release all of their sherries in the en rama style.
+Most independent bottlers release all of their sherries in the en rama style.

-Even though the number of en rama sherries is still very small compared to global production figures, there’s also a welcome evolution for standard sherries (and other types of sherry than just Manzanilla and Fino) to lower the overall degree of filtration and clarification, saving more of the original characteristics of the wine.
+Even though the sales numbers of en rama sherries are still small compared to global Fino production figures, there’s also a welcome evolution for standard sherries (and other types of sherry than just Manzanilla and Fino) to lower the overall degree of filtration and clarification, saving more of the original characteristics of the wine.

 Due to the larger amount of ‘living’ particles, sherry en rama will evolve faster after bottling than filtered examples.
 Tio Pepe En Rama is advised to be consumed within 3 to 4 months of bottling, and the bottle should be finished in one day.
 Producers are tackling this by bottling very limited amounts, with a limited number of sacas in one year (usually the season of the saca will be mentioned on the label).
 In the case of the recent Lustau 3 En Rama series for example, we’re talking about just one butt in total.
 Usually sherry en rama is bottled in smaller 37,5 cl bottles.